xinjiav3/NileBrownGame/navigation/about.md

 - 🏢 San Diego CA Qualcomm, Satellite Comm and 1st Mobile OS (BREW) '96 to '19
 - 👨‍🏫 San Diego CA Teacher of Computer Science @ Del Norte High School San Diego '19 to present

-### Culture and Family
+### Culture, Family, and Fun

-Everything for me, as for many others, revolves around family, culture, and faith.
+Everything for me, as for many others, revolves around family and faith.

 - My mother told me that I was Danish, English. and Irish, here is my researched [family tree]({{site.baseurl}}/images/about/familytree.png)
 - My family is pretty big as I have been married twice, my 1st wife passed away.
 We have had 5 kids, 4 adopted by me, 1 biological.
-Plus, there are three grandkids (my name is Abuilito).
+Plus, there are three grandkids.
+My name to my grandkids is Abuilito.
+- The gallery of pics has some of my family, fun, culture and faith memories.

 <comment>
-Gallery of Pics with CSS in style tags above.
+Gallery of Pics, scroll to the right for more ...
 </comment>
 <div class="image-gallery">
   <img src="{{site.baseurl}}/images/about/missionary.jpg" alt="Image 1">